Immanuel-john/ternoa-substrate-workshop/README.md

 * How to write a custom FRAME Pallet for an oracle event feed.
 	* Create custom types.
 	* Manage custom storage.
-	* Write custom logic and callable functions.
+	* Write custom logic and callable functions for oracle feed.
 * Integrate your new pallet into your Substrate runtime.

 We have a lot to cover.